Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 No thanks, I don't want to prevent hand injuries.

-Remember: Just because you’re taking a holiday doesn’t mean that safety will be.
+But remember that just because you’re taking a holiday doesn’t mean that safety will be.

 In honor of Thanksgiving, we chose three of our favorite gloves and figured out how they could be incorporated into preparing Thanksgiving dinner.